3D Shape Tokenization via Latent Flow Matching: Implementation details

 In \Cref{fig:clip}, we demonstrate that the Latent Flow Matching model (LFM) trained on \Ours benefits from scaling, analogous to image tokenizers (e.g., SD-VAE \cite{ldm}).
 We train LFM of various sizes: small (S), base (B), large (L), and extra-large (XL).
+The number of trainable parameters for each model is (S) 31 million, (B) 121 million, (L) 423 million, and (XL) 612 million.
 As shown in \Cref{fig:clip}(a) and (b), the ULIP-I scores increase with the size of the models and dimension of the shape tokens.
 Our model also supports classifer-free guidance (CFG). \Cref{fig:clip}(c) illustrates how CFG scales affect the ULIP-I scores.